 The foreign spouse of a US citizen may be on a career path that could lead to an assignment in the United States.
 Renunciation of US citizenship would eliminate the option for the foreign spouse to secure a marriage-based green card.
 Perhaps this would not pose any critical problems if the foreign spouse’s employer is willing to incur the expense of obtaining a work visa for the foreign spouse, but the foreign spouse would be reliant on the employer to carry out the visa process and the spouse’s time in the United States would be restricted to the period of time authorized by the employer.
 Renunciation of US citizenship would narrow the scope of options available for family members to live and work in the United States in the future.

-You will face additional consequences other than the ones outlined above, including losing the right to vote in US federal elections and the right to protection from the US government when travelling outside of the United States.
-These consequences are significant and should be evaluated carefully.
-However the three factors set forth above appear to weigh most heavily on the minds of individuals in this position.
+You will face additional consequences other than the key immigration implications outlined above, including losing the right to vote in US federal elections and the right to protection from the US government when travelling outside of the United States.
+These consequences are significant and should equally be evaluated carefully.
+However, in our experience, the three factors set above appear to weigh most heavily on the minds of individuals in this position.